alorlea/alorlea.github.io/curriculum-vitae/index.md

 ---

-## Presentations/Talks
+## Tech Talks

-I have done multiple talks both internally at my workplace and as a IEEE Volunteer for students.
+I have done multiple talks both internally at my workplace and as a IEEE Volunteer for students & young professionals.

 - **Introduction to Distributed Data Processing:** Small presentation as an overview to present Spark, Hadoop and Flink as a general picture of the different frameworks with special focus on examples and libraries for Apache Spark.